 In 1996, Jim received the Presidential Medal of Freedom from President Clinton, the highest civilian award in the United States.
 On February 11, 2000, President Clinton officially named the White House Press Briefing Room “The James S. Brady Press Briefing Room” in Jim’s honor.
 A plaque honoring Jim for his service as White House Press Secretary now hangs in that room.

 In December 2000, the Boards of Trustees for Handgun Control and the Center to Prevent Handgun Violence voted to honor Jim and Sarah Brady’s hard work and commitment to gun control by renaming the two organizations the Brady Campaign to Prevent Gun Violence and The Brady Center to Prevent Gun Violence.
 That same year, the Brady Campaign and Center joined with the Million Mom March to expand their efforts to communities throughout the country.
 Jim and Sarah both continued their commitment to preventing gun violence for the remainder of their lives, with Sarah serving as the Chair of both organizations until 2015.

 Jim Brady passed away on August 4, 2014 at the age of 73.
 His death was ruled a homicide, caused by the shooting 33 years earlier.
 Sarah passed away one year later, on April 3, 2015 at the age of 73.

-Today, Brady continues to uphold Jim and Sarah’s legacy by uniting Americans from coast to coast, red and blue and every color, to combat the epidemic of gun violence.
-In Congress, in the courts, and in communities across the country, Brady can be counted on to be there for all victims of gun violence, leading the fight for a safer country for all of us.
+Today, led by Kris Brown, who saw Jim and Sarah’s bipartisan impact on Capitol Hill firsthand, Brady continues to uphold the Brady’s legacy by uniting Americans from coast to coast, red and blue and every color, to combat the epidemic of gun violence.
+In Congress, courts, and communities across the country, Brady can be counted on to lead the fight for a safer country for all of us.
 Brady has always been more than a name, it’s a passion for change.